Minnesota Wildflowers

 [photo of flowers] Flowers are in a spike up to 20 inches long, densely packed with purple or pinkish-purple flowers.
 Individual flowers are ½ to ¾ inch across, have 5 to 7 petals (6 is most common), about 10 purple-tipped stamens.
 The petals have pointed or slightly rounded tips, a dark vein down the middle, and a wrinkled texture like crumpled tissue paper.
 The tubular calyx holding the flower is yellowish green, ridged, hairy, and has several long prong-like appendages at the tip end.
 One plant has numerous spikes.

 [photo of leaves] Leaves are up to 4 inches long and 1 inch wide, toothless, gradually tapering to a pointed tip, with a rounded or heart-shaped base and no leaf stalk.
-Attachment is opposite, or may be in whorls of 3 or 4.
-The main stem is square and covered in downy hair.
+Attachment is opposite, or occasionally in whorls of 3 or 4.
+The stem is square and covered in downy hair.
 Established plants can have dozens of shoots and take on a bushy appearance.

 Notes: